jay0x5/Speech-Toxicity/README.md

-# Couldnt add the Data file since Github said its too big ://
+# Adding data file as a zip since its too big